ayyoubai/Sathtern_ResumeAnalyzer/README.md

 **Sathtern Resume Analyzer** is an AI-powered web application designed to analyze a candidate's resume and evaluate its compatibility with a selected target position.

-The application allows a user to upload a CV in PDF format, select a target job role, and receive a structured AI-powered analysis of the resume.
+The application allows a user to:

+1. Upload a CV in PDF format.
+2. Select a target job position.
+3. Send the CV to the backend.
+4. Analyze the resume using Artificial Intelligence.
+5. Receive a structured analysis.
+6. Visualize the results directly in the frontend.

-The goal is to help candidates better understand how well their CV matches a specific position and identify the areas that can be improved.
+The main purpose of the application is to help candidates understand how well their CV matches a specific job position and identify the skills and areas that should be improved.

 ---